Kata Bella Logo

 Kalare Night Bazaar

 Every time I come here or bring friends along, I have one very important mission: to eat the crispy pork belly from this stall right in the centre of the market.
 There are plenty of other tasty options too, but from what I’ve observed, many people come here for the seafood feast.
 It can get quite busy around dinner time and seating is limited, but if you’re patient and keep an eye out, you’ll eventually find a table.
-The market is part of the Night Bazaar, so it’s also a great area to wander around and do a bit of shopping afterwards.
-And in case this helps with planning, there are a few five-star hotels nearby, including Marriott and Mövenpick.
+The market is part of the Night Bazaar, so it’s also a nice area to wander around and do a bit of shopping afterwards.
+And in case this helps with planning, there are a few five-star hotels nearby, like Marriott and Mövenpick.

 🍜 Food and drink highlights: crispy pork belly, chicken and pork gyoza, pad see ew, fruit smoothies